GeorgeKagugube/scRNAseq-zebrafish-development/README.md

 # Zebrafish brain scRNA-seq (SRA → Cell Ranger → Scanpy)
 Reproducible workflow for processing 10x Genomics v2 zebrafish brain scRNA-seq from NCBI SRA and GEO, running Cell Ranger count/aggr on HPC, and downstream analysis in Python (Scanpy) on macOS.
+---
+Minimum requirements to run the Snakefile workflow
+# one-time
+conda install -n base -c conda-forge -c bioconda snakemake

+# run
+snakemake -j 8 --use-conda

+#
+There is an HPC submission script that can be adapted to your available resources in the scripts directory This is called job_submit.sh script
+---
 ## Data source and scope
 - BioProject: **PRJNA664124**
 - GEO Series: **GSE158142** (“Emergence of neuronal diversity during vertebrate brain development”)